-Writing is not as methodical as science nor does it produce universally proof-based results as math.
-Courses on writing can help to improve the structure and strength of a prose or paragraph but the ultimate inspiration has to come from within.
+Writing is not as methodical as science, nor does it produce universally proof-based results as math but it is integral to both.
+Courses on writing can help to improve the structure and strength of a prose, but the ultimate inspiration has to come from within.

 Tips for Writing